LJL1830/HPC_guide/README.md

 Replace `PACKAGE_NAME` with the name of the package you want to install.

 When possible, use packages provided by the Alliance wheelhouse first.
 If a package cannot be installed successfully, do not repeatedly change package versions at random.
-Check the package documentation or ask the project administrator.
+Please check the package documentation.

 After adding or removing packages from `analysis_env`, you can save an updated package list: